TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 35/Psalms 35.15.md

 ---

-But in mine adversity they rejoiced, and gathered themselves together: The abjects gathered themselves together against me, and I knew [it] not; They did tear me, and ceased not:
+But in my adversity, they rejoiced, and gathered themselves together.
+The attackers gathered themselves together against me, and I didn't know it.
+They tore at me, and didn't cease.